wkeeling/resume/README.rst

 | Worked with a team of GPU performance engineers helping them and their customers visualise performance data by creating a data-driven, single page web application, using AngularJS, Python and MongoDB.
 |

-- Responsible for the design and development of the UI and the Python backends, creating charts and other visualisations in AngularJS/HTML5/Bootstrap and third-party libraries such as Pandas.
+- Responsible for the design and development of the UI and Python backend, creating charts and other visualisations using AngularJS/HTML5/Bootstrap/Pandas.

-- Worked in two-weekly iterative cycles to consistently deliver new features on time and within the estimates given in sprint planning meetings – using an automated deployment process for regular releases to production.
+- Worked in two-weekly iterations to consistently deliver new features on time and within the estimates given in sprint planning meetings – using an automated deployment process for regular releases to production.

-- Collaborated closely with domain experts on the team to ensure that complex data was visually conveyed in a clear and consistent way, appropriate for an audience consisting of both engineers and management.
+- Collaborated closely with domain experts on the team to ensure that complex data was conveyed in a clear and consistent way, appropriate for an audience consisting of both engineers and management.

 - Ensured consistently good UI performance with large quantities of data through: